 By using the adapter design pattern, you can prevent the menace of duplicate code that often drags a project down.
 Instead, when confronted with classes that cannot work together because of incompatible interfaces, you can simply use adapters to keep your project on track, fast, and efficient.

 However, the challenge in such situations is more about knowing the disease and less about finding the cure.
-Meaning, you should first recognise the problem affecting your project and only then decide which software design pattern can help you move forward.
+Means, you should first recognize the problem affecting your project and only then decide which software design pattern can help you move forward.

-As a Web Design & Development Company for close to two decades, we’ve successfully employed the right design patterns to reduce the ‘Go to market’ time for our clients while keeping the underlying code efficient, maintainable, and scalable.
-To know the right approach for your project, get in touch with us by hiring dedicated developer now.
+As a Web Design & Development Company for close to two decades, we’ve successfully employed the correct design patterns to reduce the ‘Go to market’ time for our clients while keeping the underlying code efficient, maintainable, and scalable.
+To know the right approach for your project, get in touch with us.

 And if you liked this post, subscribe to get informative posts about web and mobile development, data analytics, and eCommerce delivered to your inbox.
 Thank you for reading!